AREF has a unique Code of Practice, widely recognised as the gold standard in corporate governance.

 AREF will retain oversight of the review process and communication with the selected Funds will be with AREF alone, except at the interview between the Reviewer and the Fund Member.
 We have created a guidance document, and short film with more information.

 If you are an investor, have concerns about the compliance with the Code of an AREF member fund in which you invest, and have not been able to reach a satisfactory resolution with the manager, please email AREF on firstname.lastname@example.org.

 To confirm compliance with the Code of Practice, all AREF funds need to complete our self-certification process.
 Read more..

-AREF fund members must confirm their compliance with our Code of Practice in order to obtain our Quality Mark.
+AREF fund members must confirm their compliance each year with our Code of Practice in order to obtain our Quality Mark.